 The ever-shifting sands of Fraser Island are a traveller’s dream.
 A chance to get away from the world, sleep under the stars, and spend a few days finding your inner Attenborough.

 It may be one of Queensland’s more popular destinations, but know the right place to escape to and you’ll leave the crowds far behind for a real island escape.

-Remember, some of the campsites are pretty remote, so take a few extra supplies (water and food) and say hello to my nirvana – beach camping!
+Remember, some of the campsites are pretty remote, so take a few extra supplies (water and food) and read over these Fraser Island tips and you’ll being saying hello to my nirvana – beach camping in no time!